-Students focus their studies on Master of Science in Applied Life Sciences further by choosing one of five concentrations.
+Students focus their studies on Master of Science in Applied Life Sciences further by choosing one of six concentrations.

 The Translational Research Thesis concentration is designed to give students a panoramic perspective of the translation of a basic research idea into a pragmatic or advantageous product for the biopharmaceutical industry, academia, or healthcare fields.